snimu/blog/contents/mixture-of-tokenizers-math/article.md

 - When the baseline outperforms the MoT, it is to a large degree it is better at memorizing equations.
 This might be due to the additional parameters, or the architecture itself.
 - Access to digit-level information helps models generalize.
 The MoT works well.

 One concern that might come is that most real tokenizers use `dpt=3` at most.
 However, I believe that this does not lessen the positive takeaways of these results: In reality, the MoT isn't only applied to math, and even where it is, it won't just be two-number addition.
-This mean that what's important is that the MoT is better in domains where memorization doesn't work, and that's what the results show.
+This mean that what's important is that the MoT is better in domains where memorization doesn't work, and that's what the results suggest.
 (On a related note, I expect this to be especially relevant for reasoners / test-time-scaling methods)

 ## Discussion